Try Word Unscramble

 - Foundational Skills

 Students’ foundation should start with smaller units, then progress to larger units with root words, prefixes, suffixes, and multisyllabic words to help build word recognition.
 Lesson plans should include activities that help students see patterns, as well as show them how to use patterns or word parts, in order to be able to encode and decode words with automaticity.
+As they progress they can unscramble words that are longer and more complex!

 Spelling follows a progression starting with basic spelling patterns, like CVC (consonant-vowel-consonant) words, as well as words that do not follow phonetic patterns, like sight words.
 Throughout elementary school, students study increasingly complex phonetic patterns in order to achieve spelling mastery.
 Additionally, students must learn how to read and write words found in content areas, words they need when writing, and words they are exposed to in environmental print that they see around them every day, such as signs, logos, and labels.